TheIoTLearningInitiative/Zephyr/documentation/Architecture.md

 ## Architecture, SoC, Board

-Look at the following Configurations Options under [Configuration Options Reference Guide](https://www.zephyrproject.org/doc/reference/kconfig/index.html) and identify which SoC i tight to which Board for the x86 Architecrure
+Look at the following Configurations Options under [Configuration Options Reference Guide](https://www.zephyrproject.org/doc/reference/kconfig/index.html) and identify which SoC i tight to which Board for the x86 Architecture

 - CONFIG_X86
 - CONFIG_SOC